 - Orthodontic correction

 - Mal-positioned teeth

 - Fractured teeth or roots

 - Impacted teeth

-After careful examination and treatment, our extraction dentist may advise you to have a tooth extracted.
-Before a tooth is removed, your Shelby Township dentist will take an x-ray in order to understand the shape and position of the tooth and surrounding bone.
+After careful examination and treatment, we may advise you to have a tooth extracted.
+Before a tooth is removed, we’ll take X-rays in order to understand the shape and position of the tooth and surrounding bone.
 Based on the degree of difficulty, we may refer you to a specialist called an oral surgeon.

-A certain amount of pain and discomfort is to be expected following an extraction, which can be minimized with a painkiller and ice packs applied to the face for 15 minutes at a time.
+A certain amount of pain and discomfort is to be expected following an extraction, which can be minimized with a pain reliever and ice packs applied to the face for 15 minutes at a time.
 After a routine extraction, discomfort should lessen within three days to two weeks.
-If you experience prolonged or severe pain, swelling, bleeding or fever, contact us immediately.
+Contact us immediately if you experience prolonged or severe pain, swelling, bleeding, or fever.

 Please call our office as soon as possible if you’re experiencing any dental pain or discomfort.
 The longer you wait to seek emergency dental care, the more likely we’ll need to extract a tooth to protect your overall oral health.
 To request an appointment with one of our Shelby Township dentists, call Frank P. Ruffino DDS at (586) 799-4240.